Kwik'Pak communities

 Pitka’s Point, AK

-With a population of 109, Pitkas Point is located near the junction of the Yukon and Andreafsky Rivers, 5 miles northwest of St. Mary's on the Yukon-Kuskokwim Delta.
-It lies 3 miles by road from the St. Mary's airport.
+With a population of 109, Pitka’s Point is located near the junction of the Yukon and Andreafsky Rivers, five miles northwest of St. Mary's on the Yukon-Kuskokwim Delta.
+It lies three miles by road from the St. Mary's airport.
 Eskimos who first settled there called it "Nigiklik," a Yup'ik word meaning "to the north."
-It was first reported in 1898 by the U.S. Geological Survey.
+The U.S. Geological Survey first reported it in 1898.
 The village was later renamed for a trader who opened a general store that was a branch of Northern Commercial Company.
-A federally-recognized tribe is located in the community -- the Native Village of Pitka's Point.
+A federally-recognized tribe is located in the community – the Native Village of Pitka's Point.
 Dog sledding is prevalent.
-All supplies are brought in through Saint Mary's -- there are no public facilities other than a school and washeteria.
-There is a 17.7-mile road connecting Mountain Village with the St. Mary's airport and Andreafsky, so residents have access to the transportation facilities at St. Mary's.
+All supplies are brought in through Saint Mary's – there are no public facilities other than a school and washeteria.
+A 17.7-mile road connects Mountain Village with the St. Mary's airport and Andreafsky, providing residents with access to the transportation facilities at St. Mary's.

 Scammon Bay, AK

-With a population of 474, Scammon Bay is on the south bank of the Kun River, one mile from the Bering Sea.
-It lies to the north of the 2,300-foot Askinuk Mountains on the Yukon-Kuskokwim Delta.
+Scammon Bay, population 474, lies one mile from the Bering Sea on the south bank of the Kun River.
+The 2,300-foot Askinuk Mountains on the Yukon-Kuskokwim Delta rise to the south.
 Severe easterly winds during the fall and winter limit accessibility.
-It was known in Eskimo as "Mariak," and its residents were called "Mariagamiut."
+It was known in Yu’pik as "Mariak," and its residents were called "Mariagamiut."
 The nearby bay was named after Capt.
 Charles Scammon, who served as the marine chief of the Western Union Telegraph Expedition from 1856 to 67.
 The name came into use when the Scammon Bay Post Office was established in 1951.
 The city government was incorporated in 1967.
-A federally-recognized tribe is located in the community -- the Native Village of Scammon Bay.
-Most residents travel 50 miles to the north to the Black River each summer for fish camp.
+A federally-recognized tribe is located in the community – the Native Village of Scammon Bay.
+Most residents travel 50 miles north to the Black River each summer for fish camp.
 Currently, 26 residents hold commercial fishing permits.